samkenxstream/turnkey-triumph-326606_kafka-connect-connectors/docs/Quick_Start.md

 ```sh
 ./setup.sh
 ```
-* Start Kafka Backup,Consumers,Scnario-1 data set insjection and Export offsets to verify from backup and restore.
+* Start Kafka Backup,Consumers, scenario-1 data ingestion and consumer group offsets to verify from backup and restore.
 ```sh
 shellscripts/scenario_1.sh
 ```
-you can verify scenario-1 kafka topic data and offset backup in S3(`$bucket/databackup/datetime`). once verified,replace tumbstone message with value by executing the scnario-2
+* Verify scenario-1 kafka topic data and offset backup in S3(`$bucket/databackup/datetime`).
+Once verified,replace tumbstone message with value by executing the scenario-2.

 ```sh
 shellscripts/scenario_2.sh
 ```
-you can verify scenario-2 kafka topic data and offset backup in S3(`$bucket/databackup/datetime`).
+* Verify scenario-2 kafka topic data and offset backup in S3(`$bucket/databackup/datetime`).

-* Restore data scenario 1 & 2 by providing one by one S3 folder
+* Restore data scenario 1 & 2 by providing one by one S3 folder.
 ```sh
 shellscripts/restore-standalone.sh {Foldername `databackup/datetime`}
 ```
+* Verify data is copied from S3 folder to restored kafka topics in kafka-restore cluster.

+* Verify consumer group offset backup and tranlated offset in `bin/offsetdetails` folder and restored cluster.

 ## More Documentation